Software integrations

 Installation

-Please follow the steps listed in installation to set up an integration.
+Please follow the steps listed in installation to set up a worker.

 Implementation example